What is Perimenopause?

 Typical symptoms are irregular periods (i.e., the coming period is unpredictable as the length of time between two periods varies dramatically).

-Other common clinical symptoms include forgetful, breast fullness, abnormal skin sensations, knee weakness, decreased sexual desire, intercourse pain, etc.
+Other common clinical symptoms include forgetfulness, breast fullness, abnormal skin sensations, knee weakness, decreased sexual desire, intercourse pain, etc.

-Thee symptoms vary in severity, and may show up partially or entirely in some severe cases.
+The symptoms vary in severity and may show up partially or entirely in some severe cases.

-According to TCM theory, degeneration of kidney’s function is the fundamental pathogenesis.
-Deficiency of conception vessel and penetrating vessel leads to disharmony between qi and blood, yin and yang.
+According to TCM theory, the degeneration of the kidney’s function is the fundamental pathogenesis.
+Deficiency of the conception vessel and penetrating vessel leads to disharmony between qi and blood, yin and yang.
 It is also related to heart, liver and spleen function.
 There are a few typical patterns listed here:

-1. Liver and kidney yin deficiency, which is characterized by irregular periods with less but very red blood, dizziness, ear ringing, sweating after hot flashes, irritability, low back sore and knee weakness.
+- Liver and kidney yin deficiency: Symptoms include irregular periods with very red blood, dizziness, ear ringing, sweating after hot flashes, irritability, low back soreness, and knee weakness.

-2. Spleen and kidney yang deficiency, which is characterized by irregular periods with less but light red blood, fatigue, lack of appetite, forgetful, nocturnal enuresis and decreased sexual desire.
+- Spleen and kidney yang deficiency: Symptoms include irregular periods with light red blood, fatigue, lack of appetite, forgetfulness, nocturnal enuresis, and decreased sexual desire.

-3. Disharmony between heart and kidney, which is characterized by irregular periods, insomnia, palpitation, dizziness, ear ringing, sweating after hot flashes, irritability and anxiety.
+- Disharmony between heart and kidney: Symptoms include irregular periods, insomnia, palpitations, dizziness, ear ringing, sweating after hot flashes, irritability, and anxiety.

-4. Both kidney yin and yang deficiency, which could have included all the symptoms mentioned above.
+- Kidney yin and yang deficiency: A combination of all the symptoms mentioned above.

-Acupuncture could be used to regulate hormone level, to enhance immune function, to rebalance autonomic disorders, to postpone the aging process of cells, and to reduce blood total cholesterol (TC) level and low-density lipoprotein cholesterol (LDL-C) (which are potential cardiovascular risk factors) according to a few clinical studies 1-12.
-Two out of these ten studies further suggested acupuncture could have an effect on rebalancing hypothalamus-pituitary-ovarian axis 7-8.
+Acupuncture could be used to regulate hormone levels, enhance immune function, rebalance autonomic disorders, postpone the aging process of cells, and reduce blood total cholesterol (TC) level and low-density lipoprotein cholesterol (LDL-C) (which are potential cardiovascular risk factors) according to a few clinical studies 1-12.
+Two out of these ten studies further suggested acupuncture could affect rebalancing hypothalamus-pituitary-ovarian axis 7-8.

-Acupuncture method is slightly different between early to middle perimenopause stage and late perimenopause stage.
-During early to middle stage, acupoints used to sooth liver and calm mind were selected as key points, adding up one or two acupoints focusing on reinforcing kidney.
+The acupuncture method is slightly different between the early to middle perimenopause stage and the late perimenopause stage.
+During the early to middle stage, acupoints used to soothe the liver and calm the mind were selected as key points, adding up one or two acupoints focusing on reinforcing the kidney.
 In the late stage, acupoints focusing mainly on reinforcing kidney yin and/or yang were selected.
-Besides, it is also quite common that many females may have blood stasis inside the bodies.
-Thus, one or two additional acupoints for activating blood circulation may be added upon to the existing acupuncture formula.
+Besides, it is also quite common that many females may have blood stasis inside their bodies.
+Thus, one or two additional acupoints for activating blood circulation may be added to the existing acupuncture formula.

-It is highly recommended to start a cocktail treatment plan, which include acupuncture, herbs and ear pellets.
-The comprehensive method is expected to achieve a better therapeutic effect than one method alone, and to preserve this effect longer, in order to help our clients get through this period more smoothly.
-The acupuncturist is collaborating with the naturopathic doctors in the clinic to offer the most suitable and highly individualized treatment plans for every client.
+It is highly recommended to start a cocktail treatment plan, which includes acupuncture, herbs and ear pellets.
+The comprehensive method is expected to achieve a better therapeutic effect than one method alone and to preserve this effect longer, to help our clients get through this period more smoothly.
+The acupuncturist collaborates with the naturopathic doctors in the clinic to offer the most suitable and highly individualized treatment plans for every client.

 As always, please do not come for acupuncture with either a complete empty stomach or a complete full stomach, as the former condition could trigger dizziness while the latter condition would trigger nausea or even vomit.
 Drinking alcohol is also not encouraged before your acupuncture appointment.